s5uishida/simple_confirmed_info_for_mobile_network/README.md

 | | | | | UPG-VPP | Separate | OK | OK |
 | | | | | eUPF | Separate | OK | **NG** |

-2. UPG-VPP v1.13.0 does not support PDU Session container.
+2. UPG-VPP v1.13.0 does not support `PDU Session container`.
 Therefore, some gNodeBs such as srsRAN_Project, may not accept GTP traffic from UPG-VPP.
 In that case, please refer to [this](https://github.com/s5uishida/install_vpp_upf_dpdk/tree/main#build-upg-vpp-v1130) note.
 In these results, I applied this temporary patch and confirmed that it worked with the gNodeB of srsRAN_Project.